Creating the First TRUE Cryptocurrency by Re-Designing the Consensus

 Currency solves the mismatch in time and demand between value creation and value consumption by providing a token to present the values.
-It functions as a temporary store of value, a unit of account to measure value and medium of exchanges.
+The ideal currency functions as a temporary store of value, a unit of account to measure value, and a medium of exchange.

-Public Blockchain is essentially a decentralized ledger which allows you to record value transfers.
-In theory, such a ledger will eliminate the need for a physical medium of exchange, because the ledger is universally accessible to everyone.
+A public blockchain is essentially a decentralized ledger which allows you to record value transfers.
+In theory, such a ledger will eliminate the need for a physical medium of exchange because the ledger is universally accessible to everyone.

-Under a ledger system, we will still need a token to measure the unit of account, so there will be numbers on the ledger which represent specific values.
+Under a ledger system, we still need a token to measure the unit of account, so there will be numbers on the ledger which represent specific values.
 The number of tokens multiplied by the value of one token will give us the total value of the system.
-When new values are created in the system, correct amount of new tokens have to be created to present these values.
+When new value is created in the system, the correct amount of new tokens have to be created to present these values.

-Existing cryptocurrencies mixed the two consensuses, meaning that new tokens are created as rewards for the miners who record the value exchange ledger.
-However, the amount of energy needed for the two forms of consensus is very different, as are their respective impacts to the security of the overall system.
-This causes Bitcoin miners to consume energy at a rate similar to the country of Ireland, and play a role in the confrontation among miners, developers and stakeholders.
+Existing cryptocurrencies mix the two consensuses, meaning that new tokens are created as rewards for the miners who record the value exchange ledger.
+However, the amount of energy needed for the two forms of consensus is very different, as are their respective impact to the security of the overall system.
+This causes Bitcoin miners to consume energy at a rate similar to the country of Ireland, and play a role in the confrontation among miners, developers, and stakeholders.